Dimension Wave

 Dimension Wave (ディメンションウェーブ, Dimenshon Uēbu) is a Japanese light novel series written by Aneko Yusagi and illustrated by Ryō Ueda.
 It initially began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in October 2012.
 It was later acquired by Shufunotomo who began publishing it under their Hero Bunko imprint in December 2019.
 A manga adaptation illustrated by Ichiko Kameyoshi began serialization on Kadokawa Corporation's KadoComi manga website in October 2024.

+Synopsis

+Kizuna has just won the opportunity to participate in the second wave of the virtual reality MMO (VRMMORPG) game Dimension Wave, a game that lets people experience years of gameplay in 24 real-time hours.
+Inspired by his sisters' participation in the first wave, Kizuna is excited by the opportunity, but then discovers that his sisters played a trick on him by making his character a girl with the name "Kizuna†Exceed".
+Kizuna decides to not let it bother him and focus on fishing alongside his sisters Kanade and Tsumugi, and other people they meet in the game.

 Media

 Light novel

 Written by Aneko Yusagi, Dimension Wave initially began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on October 13, 2012.
 It was later acquired by Shufunotomo who began publishing the series with illustrations by Ryō Ueda under their Hero Bunko light novel imprint on December 27, 2019.
 Seven volumes have been released as of September 30, 2024.

 During their panel at Anime NYC 2024, J-Novel Club announced that they had licensed the series for English publication.